 I could barely contain myself.

-“She did,” I said quietly.
+“She did,” I said.
 “But until I can buy a ring and put it on her finger, we are keeping it schtum.”

 “Why?” said Dad.
 “You should be shouting it from the rooftops.”

 “Out of respect for her parents,” I said.
 “She feels a ring and an exact date demonstrates my commitment and will minimize any family objections.
 She is after all breaking tradition and marrying one of those bloody foreigners.”